-It’s the Feast of St Martin I, 3rd Class, with the color of Red.
-In this episode: the meditation: “Appropriating the Threefold Efficacy of the Mass”, today’s news from the Church: “Left-wing Parties Once More Fail to Seize Control of Cordoba Cathedral”, a preview of the Sermon: “A Crisis of Faith”, and today’s thought from the Archbishop.
+It’s the Feast of 1st Sun of Advent, 1st Class, with the color of Violet.
+In this episode: the meditation: “Devotion to the Blessed Virgin Mary”, today’s news from the Church: “Conference for Single Catholics - TX”, and today’s thought from the Archbishop.

 Have feedback or questions about the DD or our other shows? podcast@sspx.org